jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 One final implication of the trait pattern is that when I call `person.Greet()` we're using dynamic dispatch twice: that is, we call `Greet()` on our trait interface which in turn calls `GetName()` on our embedding struct, also through an interface.
 This means we have to traverse a couple of pointers to get the functions we want.
 But, in my opinion, it's worth the cost, and Go provides no alternative that I know of.

 So there you have it, the trait pattern.
 There are some hairy parts due to the language's lack of first-class traits, but it enables richer polymorphism.
 Do you need to use it?
-No?
-Will it cause more problems than it solves?
+No. Will it cause more problems than it solves?
 I have no idea: I only just thought of it and plan to start battle-testing it in my own Go side-projects.
 But you might come across a situation where it proves useful.
 My typical post contains some embarrassing oversight or error, so I look forward to finding out what it is this time.
 At any rate, see you in the next post!

 ## Addendum